-A fraternity is an organization found on college campuses.
+A fraternity is an organization of brotherhood found on college campuses.
 Fraternities can be founded for social, academic or philanthropic reasons.
-Typically fraternities have all male members and sororities have all female members.

 What makes Delta Upsilon different?